Shillong Bags Smart City Tag, Number Reaches 100

 It is worth mentioning here that while ambitious government schemes aimed at redefining the country's infrastructure won Prime Minister Narendra Modi much accolade, his government's actual performance would be rated on how fast and effectively these plans were implemented.
 What makes the task difficult to achieve is the fact that many swift alterations will have to be made at policy and other levels to implement plans such as Housing for All, the Smart City Mission and the Swachh Bharat Mission.

-After the government completes the selection process and names all the cities that are to be developed as smart cities, a key part of the job will be done.
-From thereon, plans made on paper would begin to take shape and it would be all about implementation.
+As the government has selected the cities that are to be developed as smart cities, a key part of the job is done.
+From hereon, plans made on paper would begin to take shape, and it would be all about implementation.